Understanding Independent Contractor Agreements When Teaching English OnlineBy Krzl Light Nuñes

 In general, an independent contractor agreement allows you and the online school to end the contract anytime.
 Nevertheless, you should check the protocol for leaving the school.
 Do you need to notify the school that you want to quit?
 How soon should you advise the company?
 Do you need to send a written notice to your employer?

 If you’re wondering if there are any consequences to quitting a company before the contract expires, don’t worry!
-You’re not bound to stay with an online English school for a fixed period of time, so you won’t be in any trouble if you leave to teach online for another company — or to work as a freelancer!
+You’re not bound to stay with an online English school for a fixed period of time, so you won’t be in any trouble if you leave to teach online with another company — or to work as a freelancer!
 Just make sure to adhere to the contract cancelation guidelines so that you can use the company as a reference in the future.

 Having an independent contractor agreement for teaching English online is crucial for verifying the company’s legitimacy and setting expectations about your work.
 Make sure that you’re clear about the nitty-gritty of your contract by checking the details mentioned above.
 That way, you’ll be confident that you’ll be teaching for a good company and that you’ll be correctly compensated for your hard work.